-In the middle of preparing a free webinar with my fellow Hand in Hand Instructor, Anca Deaconu about Separation Anxiety, The Universe (and my children) decided to give me the perfect opportunity to practice what I preach.
+In the middle of preparing for a talk on Separation Anxiety with my fellow Hand in Hand Instructor, Anca Deaconu, my children decided to give me the perfect opportunity to practice what I preach.

 This fall, my youngest one, Eva, started kindergarten.
 She had accompanied me everyday the previous year to pick up her older sister, Areta, and was very familiar with the place.
 She knew all the rooms, corridors and employees.
 She had charmed everybody with her joyfulness, openness and kindness.
 I was thinking: “This is going to be a piece of cake.